 And finally, the Caramel is also low fat.
 Yes, it is possible.
 You can have your Caramel Apple fix this fall season and not feel guilty.
 And here’s how….

-This is my Light Caramel Apple Dessert Bars Recipe, be sure to Print It and Pin It so that you can make it again and again.
+This is my Healthy Caramel Apple Dessert Bars Recipe, be sure to Print It and Pin It so that you can make it again and again.

 Apple filling Ingredients